 Who we are

 Dr. Graham Doig founded the Fluids Laboratory for Interdisciplinary Projects - FLIP - as an umbrella group for his diverse research team.
 He leads the group at California Polytechnic State University San Luis Obispo, based in the Aerospace Engineering Department.
 FLIP originated at UNSW Australia in Sydney and retains strong ties through continuing student projects and collaborations there.
+FLIP covers both fundamental research and applied testing in collaboration with industry partners.

 What we do